 Your company’s careers page is the first place candidates visit when they’re considering a position.
 This is their first glimpse at what it might be like to work for your company, and it sets the tone for the employee experience.

 Your careers page is an opportunity to showcase your culture, illustrate what sets your company apart, and differentiate your employer brand.
 Putting effort into a robust careers page is essential.
-LinkedIn reports that 59% of job candidates visit your site when they see a position of interest.
+LinkedIn reports that 59 percent of job candidates visit your site when they see a position of interest.

 2. Revisit Your Job Descriptions